zhouqp631/zhouqp631.github.io/_pages/research.md

 ## Reviewers
 Statistics and Computing,
-Journal of Computational and Applied Mathematics, IEEE Transactions on Computational Imaging, IEEE Transactions on Signal Processing, Neural Networks
+Journal of Computational and Applied Mathematics, Journal of Computational Physics, IEEE Transactions on Computational Imaging, IEEE Transactions on Signal Processing, Neural Networks